gianmarcobr/gestor-pedidos-python/README.md

 - Change order status
 - View business summary

+### Purpose
-This project was built as part of my portfolio, applying programming to a real-world business case.
+This project was developed as part of my portfolio, applying programming to solve real-world problems in a small business environment.